 About 50 million Americans suffer from acne annually, making it the most common skin disease in the United States.
-What looks like a harmless pimple can conclude into a prominent life time scar, having massive impact on the bearer.
-Acne scars play a vital role in lowering victim’s self-esteem, specially the teenagers.
-The person may heal physically, but the emotional damage can be long lasting.
+What looks like a harmless pimple can conclude into a prominent lifetime scar, having a massive impact on the bearer.
+Acne scars play a vital role in lowering a victim’s self-esteem, especially teenagers.
+The person may heal physically, but the emotional damage can be long-lasting.
 Acne scars can be tough and stubborn, but you’re about to conquer it!
-Dermatology and Hair Restoration Specialists are experienced and qualified in acne scar treatment Los Angeles.
+Dermatology and Hair Restoration Specialists are experienced and qualified in acne scar treatment in Los Angeles.

 You could say this is the ultimate guide to acne and acne scars.
 Sit back and hold on!

 Let us now discuss the types of acne scars followed by their treatment methods.

 Types of Acne Scars

 Many different forms of acne scars exist.
 There are both depressed and raised acne scars.
 Depressed acne scars can be in the shape of rolling scars, ice pick scars or boxcar scars.
 Most patients have more than one form of acne scars on their face.
 The reason why we differentiate between the various forms is because some treatment methods work better on some scars than others.